hayden-fr/ComfyUI-Model-Manager/README.md

 - Search bar in models tab.
 - Advanced keyword search using `"multiple words in quotes"` or a minus sign to `-exclude`.
-- Search `/`subdirectories of model directories based on your file structure (for example, `/styles/clothing`).
+- Search `/`subdirectories of model directories based on your file structure (for example, `/0/1.5/styles/clothing`).
+  - Add `/` at the start of the search bar to see auto-complete suggestions.
 - Include models listed in ComfyUI's `extra_model_paths.yaml` or added in `ComfyUI/models`.
 - Button to copy a model to the ComfyUI clipboard or embedding to system clipboard.
 (Embedding copying requires secure http connection.)
 - Button to add model to ComfyUI graph or embedding to selected nodes.
 (For small screens/low resolution.)